Join the Culture wars!

 If the painting was, perhaps, influenced by an essay written by James Anthony Froude on England's Forgotten Worthies, which described the lives of Elizabethan seafarers, then it worth noting that Froude's historical writing was characterised by its dramatic rather than scientific treatment of history, an approach shaped by his intention to defend the English Reformation.
 The English Reformation was, he asserted;

-"the hinge on which all modern history turned"
+"the hinge on which all modern history turned"and the;

 This historiographical argument has origins in Raleigh's own time: